wcerfgba/jpreston.xyz/woprs-organization-model.md

 Galbraith's rewards constitute a nexus of particular objectives and processes, such as the previous salary example, or a yearly bonus.
 Members have an objective of "earn a bonus" and the organization has the objective "incentivise members", which is supported by the additional objective of "pay members a bonus if they help the organization to achieve certain objectives".

-McKinsey's shared values and Burke-Litwin's mission and strategy map directly on to WOPRS' objectives.

 ##### Comparison with OKRs and KPIs

 There are many tools and frameworks an organization can use for thinking about and setting its objectives and measuring how well the organization is meeting those objectives.
 OKRs and KPIs are two common tools.